cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 // StreamingService interface for registering WriteListeners with the BaseApp and updating the service with the ABCI messages using the hooks type StreamingService interface {
-	// Stream is the streaming service loop, awaits kv pairs and writes them to some destination stream or file Stream(wg *sync.WaitGroup)
+	// Stream is the streaming service loop, awaits kv pairs and writes them to some destination stream or file Stream(wg *sync.WaitGroup) error
 	// Listeners returns the streaming service's listeners for the BaseApp to register Listeners() map[types.StoreKey][]store.WriteListener
-	// StreamingListener interface for hooking into the ABCI messages from inside the BaseApp StreamingListener
+	// ABCIListener interface for hooking into the ABCI messages from inside the BaseApp ABCIListener
 	// Closer interface
 	io.Closer
 }